PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Introduction

-Despite this growing awareness, most models still provide limited mechanisms for representing confidence.
-Neural networks are typically trained on clean, unambiguous data and thus lack exposure to uncertain or borderline cases.
-As a result, predicted probabilities tend to reflect similarity to seen patterns rather than genuine uncertainty, and they often assume clean, in-distribution inputs.
+Despite this growing awareness, most models still provide limited mechanisms for representing confidence in their outputs.
+Neural networks are typically trained with the assumption of clean, unambiguous data labels and thus lack in the capability to generalize across previously unseen borderline cases.
+As a result, predicted probabilities tend to reflect similarity to seen patterns rather than genuine uncertainty, and they often assume clean, in-distribution inference inputs.
 These assumptions are rarely satisfied in real-world or adversarial settings, where data quality, distributional shifts, and parameter stability all influence prediction reliability.
-Consequently, existing approaches lack mechanisms to evaluate how uncertainty and trust in inputs, activations, and parameters jointly affect model behavior.
-This motivates the development of tools that can explicitly reason about trust across the entire model lifecycle.
+Consequently, existing approaches lack mechanisms to evaluate how uncertainty and trustworthiness in training inputs, activations, and parameters jointly affect model behavior.
+Even attribution-based methods (like SmoothGrad~\cite{smilkov2017smoothgradremovingnoiseadding}) fail to capture how training input, intermediate, and parameter trustworthiness jointly influence the output reliability.
+This gap motivates the development of tools that can explicitly reason about trustworthiness across the entire model lifecycle.

-\paragraph*{Problem} Existing methods for trust and uncertainty estimation in neural networks face several key limitations: \begin{enumerate} \item \emph{Neglect of data provenance and quality:} Most frameworks assume the training data are fully reliable. \item \emph{Limited holistic propagation:} Uncertainty quantification methods typically assess reliability only at the output layer.
-Even attribution-based methods (e.g., SmoothGrad~\cite{smilkov2017smoothgradremovingnoiseadding}) fail to capture how input, intermediate, and parameter trust jointly influence the output reliability. \item \emph{Lack of interpretability:} Few models yield trust estimates that are both faithful to the model’s reasoning and understandable to end users. \end{enumerate} These limitations hinder reliable trust assessments, particularly in safety-critical or adversarial contexts.
+\paragraph*{Problem Statement} In summary, existing methods for trustworthiness and uncertainty estimation in neural networks face several key limitations: \begin{enumerate} \item \emph{Neglect of data provenance and quality:} Most frameworks assume the training data are fully reliable. \item \emph{Limited holistic propagation:} Most uncertainty quantification methods assess reliability only at the output layer. \item \emph{Lack of interpretability:} Few models yield trustworthiness estimates that are both faithful to the model’s reasoning and understandable to end users. \end{enumerate} These limitations hinder reliable trustworthiness assessments, particularly in safety-critical or adversarial contexts.